Why I'm behind the lens...

 The moon.
 This one is bordering on an obsession... if you ever visit my apartment, you'll see why (they're literally everywhere). 🌙

 Sparkles.
 My favorite emoji is the sparkles ✨✨ which is why they're included in my brand logo!

 Writing.
 Writing is another one of those "lifelong passions" I have, just like photography.
 I grew up writing funny short stories, then became interested in poetry and performed in poetry slams during high school.
 In college, I studied creative writing and transitioned to journalism and memoir writing!

 Playing music.
 I play the guitar, piano, ukulele, and sing!

-I took some of the images on this site at Colorpop, a content creation weekend hosted by Marina Williams and Ashley Isenhour in Utah!
-I was selected among 20 other photographers invited to the second Colorpop event in September 2021.
+I took some of the images on this site at Colorpop, a content weekend hosted by Marina Williams and Ashley Isenhour in Utah!
+I was selected among 20 photographers invited to the second Colorpop event in September 2021.
 Find all of my photos here with model/styling credits.